hanhuark/MEEG-54403/README.md

 •	Benchmark the scalability of machine learning models on CPU and GPU clusters <br>
 •	Develop complex machine learning models by integrating two or multiple mechanisms in tandem
 ### Textbook:
+This class does not require a textbook, but the following book is a good reference, particularly for Assignments 1 and 3. <br>
 [Steven L. Brunton, J. Nathan Kutz, Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control, 1st ed, Cambridge University Press, 2019](https://www.databookuw.com/)
 ### Software Packages:
 Python Packages: